 Security Council Retreat with the Secretary-General

-The Security Council will hold its annual retreat with the Secretary-General starting this evening (2 May) and continuing throughout the day tomorrow (3 May) at the Greentree Estate on Long Island.
-The Secretary-General and senior UN Secretariat staff will meet with senior diplomats of the 15 Council members.
-The retreat provides an opportunity for Council members to engage in collective brainstorming on specific issues, alongside the Secretariat.
+The annual Security Council retreat with the Secretary-General will start this evening (1 May) and continue throughout the day tomorrow (2 May) at the Greentree Estate on Long Island.
+The Secretary-General and senior UN Secretariat staff will meet with the permanent representatives of the 15 Council members.
+The retreat offers an opportunity for Council members to engage in collective brainstorming on specific issues alongside the Secretariat.

 The retreat is expected to cover the Council’s current approach to mandating and supporting peace operations.
 Implementation of the recommendations of the High-Level Independent Panel on Peace Operations (HIPPO) will likely provide a backdrop for discussions.
 A primary focus is expected to be the mandating of peace operations in a manner that accounts for the increasingly complex environments in which missions are being deployed, while maintaining the HIPPO’s strong recommendation that political solutions remain the primary objective of Council-mandated peace operations.
 A related issue likely to be discussed is how the Council can more effectively mandate and support regional forces to act on behalf of the Council in pursuit of international peace and security.